trickeyd/fswitch/README.md

 ### Server status codes
-fSwitch was initially created for dealing with server status codes in react-saga, so I will use that as an example.
+fSwitch was initially created for dealing with server status codes in redux-saga, so I will use that as an example.

 All common server codes are supported and listed here: [responses].